Age dependence of Ly\alpha\ escape fraction of Ly\alpha\ emitters and their significant role in cosmic reionization

 \subsubsection{Comparison of young LAEs and old LAEs}

 We compare the physical properties of 92 young LAEs and 35 old LAEs.
 Fig.~\ref{fig:YOhist} presents histograms of the two populations across several key parameters: age, stellar mass, E(B-V), $\beta$, $\mathrm{SFR_{UV}}$, and sSFR.
 The results reveal that old LAEs are more massive and exhibit lower sSFR than young LAEs, consistent with \citet{Lai+08} and \citet{Rosani+20}.
-The KS test is performed iteratively, 100 times in total, comprising 100 resampling iterations of the young and old LAE populations according to their age errors, combined with 100 iterations where the parameters are perturbed assuming a normal distribution based on their errors.
+The KS test is performed iteratively, 10,000 times in total, comprising 100 resampling iterations of the young and old LAE populations according to their age errors, combined with 100 iterations where the parameters are perturbed assuming a normal distribution based on their errors.
 The p-values of these results are shown in each panel of Fig.~\ref{fig:YOhist}.

 The results indicate that young and old LAEs exhibit distinct distributions in terms of stellar mass, $\beta$, and sSFR, whereas no clear differences are observed in their E(B-V) and $\mathrm{SFR_{UV}}$ distributions.
 The discrepancy in $\beta$ despite the similarity in dust content suggests a difference in the stellar population compositions between young and old LAEs, as is evident from their definitions.
 Furthermore, despite the larger stellar masses of old LAEs, they exhibit SFRs comparable to those of young LAEs, consequently leading to the distinct distribution in sSFR.
 It should be noted that these results remain unaffected even when the threshold for young and old LAEs is changed from 100 Myr to 75 Myr or 125 Myr.